asbl/miniworldmaker/source/docs/source/en_03_directions.md

 ![movement](/_images/movement.jpg)

+  * 0° means a movement upwards.

-  * 0° means a movement to the right.
+  * 90° means a movement to the right..

+  * 180° oder - 180° means a movement downwards.

-  * 90° means a movement upwards (etc.).
+  * -90° means a movement to the right.

+The interpretation of directions corresponds to the popular programming language Scratch, see https://en.scratch-wiki.info/wiki/Direction_(value)

+There is one exception: The default direction in Miniworldmaker is 0°, i.e. tokens point upwards.

 ### Angles as Strings